breddyprasad/ssh_tools/README.md

 To Install

-* Just do `./install.sh` from your Linux/Mac/Cygwin system.
+* Just do `./install.sh` from your Linux/Mac/Cygwin 64bit OS.

 How to use ssh_tools